How to open and close Unpoly layer

 Where should this JavaScript code be placed in your project?
 I prefer separate project.js along with other static files.
 It is important to load project.js after unpoly.js.

-Flask route for automatically submitted form
+Flask route for an automatically submitted form

 @app.route('/new-with-autosubmit', methods=['GET', 'POST'])